More blog posts coming soon!

 by Rebecca Landry

 As we move about our days and interact with others, the goal is to learn to see people with the knowledge that the body reveals the person.
 By seeing, embracing and looking into someone's eyes, we are seeing a person, not just a body.
-We are seeing a someone, not a something.
+When we see a body, we are seeing a someone, not a something.

 Christopher West says, "Through the profound unity of your body and your soul, your body reveals or 'makes visible' the invisible reality of your spiritual soul.
 The 'you' that you are is not just a soul 'in' a body.
 Your body is not something you 'have' or 'own' alongside yourself.
 Your body is you."

-May we remember not to disconnect the person from their body.
+Do not do the disservice of disconnecting the person from their body.
 We are looking at a person, not just a body.
 And our goal is to learn to see all the dignity, value and beauty that is in every human being.

 Objectification and Self-Objectification